Jeff0Brewer/timecard-backup/README.md

 # Timecard Backup
 A web app to easily track your work hours.
 Deployed at [timecard-backup.app](https://www.timecard-backup.app/)

-Ever gotten a suspiciously low paycheck from an hourly employer?
-Timecard systems can be prone to errors or be edited erroneously by management.
-This app helps easily keep a redundant record of your hours to verify your compensation.

 <p align="center">
   <img src="https://github.com/Jeff0Brewer/readme-img/blob/main/timecard-backup/timecard-ex.jpg?raw=true" alt="layout example"/>
 </p>